jameshume/jehtech/src/html/electronics/inductors.md

 <br><sup>Image from [University of Central Florida College Physics eBook](https://pressbooks.online.ucf.edu/phy2053bc/chapter/magnetic-fields-produced-by-currents-amperes-law/)</sup>

 ## Lenz's Law
-Lenz's Law states that the direction of an induced electric current or electromotive force (EMF) in a conductor, caused by a changing magnetic field, always opposes the change in magnetic flux that produced it
+Lenz’s law states that the induced electromotive force in a circuit is directed so that the current it drives produces a magnetic field opposing the change in magnetic flux that produced it.
+This is why Faraday's (next section) law includes a minus sign.

+In simpler terms, when you try to change the magnetic environment of a circuit, the circuit responds in a way that pushes back against that change.

 This means that when current is first passed through the inductor, the magnetic field is establish and for an incredibly short time, before it becomes stable, is changing.
 Thus a momentary EMF, opposing the EMF across the inductor, is generated.